 Harrington holds a U.S. Soccer Federation ‘A’ License.

-Gary Curneen will be entering his first season with the Chicago Red Stars as an assistant coach.
+Gary Curneen will be entering his second season with the Chicago Red Stars as an assistant coach.

 Originally from Omagh, Northern Ireland, Curneen played collegiately at Wingate University in North Carolina, helping lead the men’s soccer team to their first-ever NCAA Division II playoff berth.

 Taking his playing talents to the coaching side, Curneen served as Head Coach for his alma mater’s women’s soccer program, leading the team to a 95-48-8 record during his nine seasons.
 Before coaching the women’s side, he acted as Assistant Coach for Wingate’s men’s program for two seasons.
 After Wingate, Curneen was the women’s soccer Assistant Coach at University of Cincinnati in 2013.